 The Maltese resident Directors are expected to attend conferences organised by the MFSA dealing with matters that could be relevant with the Business of Insurance or General Corporate Governance Matters.
-The non-Executive Directors of the company which are also employees of Auchan Group are expected to attend training as organised by the Group.
+The non-Executive Directors of the company which are also shareholders employees are expected to attend training as organised by the Group.
 In addition, if the MFSA requests attendance of the non-resident Directors at certain seminars, then such Directors will do their utmost to attend.